Choosing the Right High School: Questions To Guide Your Insights and Direction

 Community and Support: Finding Their Social Sphere

 Friends can define a high school experience.
 Does your child thrive with large social events like pep rallies, or do they seek more intimate, diverse groups where they feel understood?
 Policies on bullying, support networks, and school culture are important considerations.
-A 9th-grade transition counselor can be invaluable — because sometimes, it's the support around the education that makes all the difference.
+A 9th-grade transition counselor can be invaluable, because sometimes, it's the support around the education that makes all the difference.

 Financial Planning: Weighing the Costs

 Talk finances candidly.
 Weigh the pros and cons of the tuition costs against possible benefits.
 Asking if the investment aligns with your child's needs and your financial vision, including college savings, can bring clarity.
-Sometimes, opting for public school where their education can be bolstered with external resources, such as tutoring, is the wise choice.
+Sometimes, opting for a public school where their education can be bolstered with external resources, such as tutoring, is the wise choice.

 The Weight of Reputation